bifravst/bifravst/docs/azure/Simulator.rst

 .. note::

-    The device simulator will print a link to the Device Simulator Web Application.
+    The device simulator will print a link to the device simulator web application.
-    In order for it to work, either :ref:`Continuous Deployment <azure-continuous-deployment>` needs to be enabled, or it has to be manually deployed (see below).
+    For the link to work, either enable :ref:`Continuous Deployment <azure-continuous-deployment>`, or :ref:`manually deploy the device simulator web application <manually_deploy_device_sim>`.

-Using the Device Simulator Web Application
+Using the device simulator web application
 ******************************************

-The device-ui_ provides a browser-based UI to control the simulated device.
+The `device-ui <https://github.com/bifravst/device-ui>`_ project provides a browser-based UI to control the simulated device.

 .. figure:: ../aws/device-simulator.png
-   :alt: Device Simulator Web Application
+   :alt: Device simulator web application

-   Device Simulator Web Application
+   Device simulator web application

 Clone the project and install dependencies
 ==========================================

-Clone the latest version of the device-ui_ project and install the dependencies:
+Clone the latest version of the device-ui project and install the dependencies:

 .. code-block:: bash